Ligo04/TwinTex/README.md

     ├──Results(auto）
    ```

-2. Press the `Load Data` button to load scene data.
+3.  `Load Data`: Load scene data.

-3. (Optional) `Load Results`: load the results of `Result\final_result`.
+4. (Optional) `Load Results`:  Load the results in `Result\final_result`.

-4. (Optional) `Show Views`: show the position and direction of the view (only works on a single plane mode).
+5. (Optional) `Show Views`: Show the position and direction of the view (only works on a single plane mode).
 The single plane  mode and id is specified in the configuration file.

-5. (Optional) `Show Image`: show the output of ViewSelection or ImageStitching (only works on a single plane).
+6. (Optional) `Show Image`: Show the output of ViewSelection or ImageStitching (only works on a single plane mode).

-6. `ViewSelection`: parameters of ViewSelection and apply buttuon.
+7. `ViewSelection`:  Modify parameters of  `ViewSelection` and apply.

-7. `ImageStitching`: parameters of ImageStitching and and apply buttuon.
+8. `ImageStitching`: Modify parameters of `ImageStitching` and apply.

-8. `Inpainting`
+9. `Inpainting`

-   - `MMRP Path`: the path of the MMRP project, MMRP details in [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP).
+   - `MMRP Path`: Specify the path of the MMRP project.
+MMRP details in [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP).
-   - `Inpainting`: inpaint the planes via MMRP.
+   - `Inpainting`: Inpaint the planes via MMRP.

-9. `start`: will run ViewSelection and ImageStitching.
+10. `start`: Apply `ViewSelection` and `ImageStitching`

 If Houdini crashes, please first check that you have followed the environment, configuration and steps above.